-Exporting data into Microsoft SQL Server
+Exporting data into Microsoft SQL Server or Snowflake

 - Download, unblock and unzip the file into a folder on your machine